hgouveia/node-downloader-helper/README.md

     removeOnStop: true, // remove the file when is stopped (default:true)
     removeOnFail: true, // remove the file when fail (default:true)
     override: false, // if true it will override the file, otherwise will append '(number)' to the end of file
+    skip: false, // if true and `override` is also true, will skip the download if the file already exists
     httpRequestOptions: {}, // Override the http request options
     httpsRequestOptions: {}, // Override the https request options, ex: to add SSL Certs }